diem-ai/loan-prediction/README.md

 - scikit-learn

 # Reference:
-Machine Learning Specialization by University of Washington (Cousera)
+Machine Learning Specialization by University of Washington (Coursera)